Thus, my Hindu teacher challenged me.

 Show Your passport and your identity is proved unquestionably.
 The officer will put no questions to your person.

-אהיה אשר אהיה (To be read from right to left !)
+אהיה אשר אהיה (Exodus 3:14; to be read from right to left!)

 «ehyeh» (אהיה) – The verb “to be”

 (אהיה), first person singular “I” (א), Hebrew imperfect tense.

 «asher» (אשר) – a conjunction, holds together the first and the second part.

 «ehyeh» (אהיה) – once again “to be”, first person singular “I” Hebrew imperfect tense.

 Hebrew knows only two tenses: Perfect and imperfect tense.
 Actions in the perfect tense are concluded, actions in the imperfect tense are ongoing or they will happen in future.

 «ehyeh» – “I am” and “I will be”.
 In English present tense and future; hence two statements in one.